transloadit/uppy/README.md

 - [Simple Drag & Drop](http://uppy.io/examples/dragdrop)

 ## Usage

+:warning: **Don’t use Uppy in production yet, we’re working on it**

 It’s easy to start using Uppy, we recommend installing from npm with `npm install uppy` and then: